Query Circuits: Explaining How Language Models Answer User Prompts: More Experimental Results

 \subsection{Faithfulness Scores of Complement Circuits}

-Figure~\ref{fig: bon-complement-main-results} shows the NDF scores of complement circuits, defined by the edge set $E \setminus E_q$, where $E$ is the LLM’s edge set and $E_q$ the query circuit’s.
+Figure~\ref{fig: bon-complement-main-results} shows the NDF scores of complement circuits $C^c \coloneqq E \setminus E_q$, where $E$ is the LLM’s edge set and $E_q$ the query circuit’s.
 Low, near-random faithfulness scores of complement circuits indicate that critical information flow indeed resides within the query circuits.

+This experiment reflects a standard practice in circuit-discovery studies: following prior work (e.g., Figure 3 in feature circuits~\citep{marks2025sparse}), we adopt counterfactual evaluations by measuring the faithfulness of both a circuit $C$ (Figure~\ref{fig: main results}) and its complement $C^c$ (Figure~\ref{fig: bon-complement-main-results}).
+Faithfulness of $C$ corresponds to a sufficiency test—whether $C$ alone can reconstruct model behavior; whereas faithfulness of the complement $C^c$ acts as a necessity test: if $C$ truly contains the information required for the model to parse the input and generate the correct response, then ablating $C$ should break model performance, yielding low faithfulness for $C^c$.
+Consistent with \citet{marks2025sparse}, we observe uniformly low NDFs across methods for complement circuits, supporting the necessity of the discovered query circuits.

-We observe uniformly low NDFs across all methods.
-This does not contradict Figure~\ref{fig: main results}, where methods show different performance—Low NDFs for both a query circuit and its complement simply indicate that neither contains a precise, meaningful combination of edges sufficient to recover model performance.
+This analysis also clarifies why Figure~\ref{fig: main results} shows performance differences across discovery methods, while complement circuits in Figure~\ref{fig: bon-complement-main-results} remain uniformly unfaithful: low NDFs for both a query circuit and its complement simply indicate that neither alone forms a precise, self-sufficient combination of edges capable of reconstructing the full model behavior—only the true underlying circuit does.

-Notably, for MMLU and ARC Challenge, complement circuits (Figure~\ref{fig: bon-complement-main-results}) and randomly constructed circuits (Figure~\ref{subfig: astronomy-not-work}) both yield NDF scores around 0.1–0.2, rather than 0.
+Finally, for MMLU and ARC Challenge, complement circuits (Figure~\ref{fig: bon-complement-main-results}) and randomly constructed circuits (Figure~\ref{subfig: astronomy-not-work}) both yield NDF scores around 0.1–0.2, rather than 0.
 This is because we compute logit differences only among the options, and both original and corrupted queries still contain signals that lead the model to distribute logits across option IDs.
 As a result, even if a circuit fails to capture model performance well, its performance deviations from the original LLM may still be smaller than the gap between the original and corrupted queries in a few samples.